ashwinumadi/ashwinumadi.github.io/_pages/cv.md

 Work experience
 ======
+* Web Developer : June 2024 – Aug 2024
+  * Developed CU Boulder research labs web pages using Jekyll, Ruby, CSS and JavaScript and deployed on custom domains.
+  * Automated 80% of website’s content generation using Ruby and Python.
+  * Managed continuous integration and deployment (CI/CD) pipelines using GitHub Actions.
 * Senior Software Engineer: Sandvine Technologies : Apr 2023 - July 2023
-  * Optimized Sandvine’s products’ server load prediction tool website’s page response time by 25% by improving the backend algorithm performance from O(n3) to O(n) via dynamic programming and caching data.
+  * Optimized Sandvine’s products’ server load prediction tool website’s page response time by 70% by improving the backend algorithm performance from O(n3) to O(n) via dynamic programming and caching data.
 [Python, Django ORM]
   * Designed postgres schemas to store frequently accessed API data reducing the website’s page response time by 90%
   * Developed query optimization techniques using data partitioning, indexing and filtering to achieve 50% improvement in the time to extract the data from the database.